 The Brain and Nervous System approach to eliminating chronic pain and other chronic health disorders is evidence-based and supported by scientific research (like this).
 It is about treating the underlying brain and neural mechanisms that drive many problems like chronic pain, fibromyalgia, chronic fatigue, IBS, and many other health disorders.
 Dr. Sarno was a physician at NYU Medical Center and clearly ahead of the curve in treating these disorders when he started diagnosing what he called TMS or tension mysositis syndrome in the 1980’s.
 Treating the source of symptoms means treating you as a whole person and not just as a bag of bones and tissues.
-You need to think more globally and understand the one system that feeds every part of the body is the brain and nervous system.
-The brain and nervous system works beneath the radar all the time, hence it mostly escapes our conscious awareness.
+You need to think more globally and understand the one system that feeds every part of the body: the brain and nervous system.
+The brain and nervous system work beneath the radar all the time, hence it mostly escapes our conscious awareness.
 It sends and receives messages from all body parts and all systems (circulatory, immune, skeletal, excretory, muscular, endocrine, digestive, and respiratory) so there can be a wide variety of health disorders beyond pain that are influenced and driven by the brain and nervous system.
-As a result, any disorder arising from the brain and nervous system can be helped via this treatment approach!

 There are many studies now supporting the brain and nervous system connection.
 One of my favorite studies that demonstrates the chronic pain-brain connection came out of Northwestern University in 2012.
 The researchers were able to predict with 85% accuracy at the onset of acute pain who would still have low back pain a year later.
 This was not done by looking at X-rays and MRI’s (which by the way are poor predictors of pain, but by taking brain scans at the beginning of the study and then again one year later.
 On the brain scans, they found those who developed chronic pain had certain sections of their brains that were overactive compared to those who recovered from acute pain.
 These sections were related to emotional processing, our thoughts, and motivational behavior.
 The brain scans of the chronic pain group also showed lost neuron connections and shrinkages in some parts of the brain matter.
 The author of this study states: “The injury by itself is not enough to explain the ongoing pain.
 It has to do with the injury combined with the state of the brain.
 This finding is the culmination of 10 years of our research.”